tiborhercz/atlantis-aws/examples/full-cluster/README.md

-# AWS ECS Atlantis fully working cluster example
+# AWS ECS Atlantis cluster example

 The Terraform files in this directory create a fully functional Atlantis ECS cluster.